peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* The quotient of the two objects.
+* The result of dividing this arbitrary-precision binary floating-point number by a 64-bit signed integer.

 **Throws:**